-Stay clear from the area between tractor and trailed vehicle.
+Stay clear from the area between the vehicle and trailed vehicle.

-Strictly follow the instructions outlined in the Owner's Manual of the mounted or trailed machinery or trailer, and don't operate the combination tractor-machine or tractor-trailer unless all instruction have been followed.
+Strictly follow the instructions outlined in the operator's manual of the mounted or trailed machinery or trailer, and not to operate the combination vehicle - machine or vehicle - trailer unless all instructions have been followed.